Private vs Public Systems: Differences, Pros & Cons

 Can individuals effectively use both private and public systems simultaneously?

-Yes, many people successfully navigate both system types, strategically selecting which to use based on specific needs and circumstances.
+Yes, many people successfully use both system types, strategically selecting which to use based on specific needs and circumstances.
 For example, someone might rely on public transportation for daily commuting while occasionally using private rideshare services when timing is critical.

 How do accountability mechanisms differ between private and public systems?